NikhilSKashyap/NikhilSKashyap/README.md

 **INTERESTS**

-- My current interests are in NLP, Machine Translation and Graph Neural Networks.
+- My current interests are in Computer Vision, Probabilistic Inference, NLP, Data Retrieval from large datasets, Knowledge Representation, Databases, ML Engineering, MLOps.
 - You can share a good wildlife documentary with me.
 My recommendation to you is "The Last Lions", directed by Dereck Joubert and narrated by Jeremy Irons.

 <br>